maefahluang-uni/99-project-coffeepedia/README.md

 # Project - Database system's classification of roasted coffee beans
-This is a web application project developed to provide accessible information on roasted coffee beans, offering a valuable resource for the general public.
+- This is a web application project developed to provide accessible information on roasted coffee beans, offering a valuable resource for the general public.
+- The features of the web application are divided into pages and the responsible of those page will be highlight in members list.
-<br />This github repository only provide skeleton of our project, you can watching progress of our project from here: https://github.com/maefahluang-uni/project-coffeepedia
+- This github repository only provide skeleton of our project, you can watching progress of our project from here: https://github.com/maefahluang-uni/project-coffeepedia
 ## Members
 1. 6431503070 Achiraya Pianyam - Frontend
 2. 6431503086 Nutthakan Thopkaew - Frontend, Backend